Zdeněk Mlynář: The Aftermath: Mlynář's exile

 In the beginning of 1977, Mlynář became a signatory to Charter 77, a document signed by over a thousand Czechs and Slovaks as well as by many foreign intellectuals that called for all those concerned with human rights to do all they could to spur its development.
 As a result of this action, Mlynář was expelled from the regime and had to leave Czechoslovakia.
 The Austrian chancellor Bruno Kreisky allowed him to enter the country and appointed him to a position at the Austrian Institute for International Politics.
 Mlynář soon established a name for himself as an expert on the developmental tendencies of Soviet regimes.

 He led an international research group that concerned itself with investigating what the prerequisites and necessary preconditions were in order to create basic change within these regimes.
 Some years later this would be termed "Transition Research"; it proved to be one of the most important topics of political science at the time.
 Mlynář became qualified to teach at the university level and was granted tenure from the University of Innsbruck's department of political science in 1989.

 Friendship with Mikhail Gorbachev

-Mlynář's past caught up with him when Mikhail Gorbachev became Secretary General of the Soviet Union's Communist party.
-Mlynář had become a close friend of Gorbachev's during his stint as a student in Moscow in the 1950s.
-He was the one of the only people in the West to be personally acquainted with Gorbachev, who at the time was regarded with suspicion as an unknown Soviet party head.
-The friendship between the two resulted in a great deal of media attention for Mlynář, as well as a personal invitation to Washington.
+Mlynář and Mikhail Gorbachev first met as students at the law school of Moscow University, where they studied together from 1950 to 1955.
+Their relationship began during this period, with the two sharing a dormitory until Gorbachev's marriage to Raisa Titarenko in 1953.
+Their relationship was characterized by shared discussions on contemporary issues, particularly those concerning young people.
+These conversations often took place in their dormitory during evenings, sometimes involving only the two of them and at other times including a wider group of students.
+This period of shared experiences and intellectual exchange fostered a deep connection between Mlynář and Gorbachev.

+The nature of their relationship was notably different from Mlynář's later interactions with the Soviet Politburo in 1968, which were described as "close encounters of an unpleasant kind."
+Despite the challenges in their personal lives and the complex relations between their respective countries (Czechoslovakia and the Soviet Union), Mlynář and Gorbachev maintained their friendship.
+This endurance was attributed to their shared worldview and common values, which they had developed since their student days.

+In 1967, twelve years after their graduation, Mlynář and Gorbachev reunited.
+At this time, Gorbachev was serving as the regional Communist Party secretary in the Stavropol region.
+Their meeting occurred against the backdrop of significant events in Soviet history, including the 20th Congress of the Soviet Communist Party in 1956, the Soviet suppression of the Hungarian uprising, and subsequent political developments under Khrushchev and Brezhnev.
+During this meeting, Mlynář and Gorbachev discussed their opinions, concerns, and hopes for the future.
+Mlynář reportedly expressed his belief that the political system in Czechoslovakia needed democratization.
+Both men concluded that their relationship had remained fundamentally unchanged since their university days, with their shared hopes and ideals intact.